 After our reviews, we’ve included a quick guide to help you figure out which citrus juicer is the best choice for you.

 Check out which ones made the list!

 Top Citrus Juicer Reviews

 This Cuisinart is one of the smartest citrus juicers on the market.
 It has a reversing reamer, spin feature, and pulp control for the price of many basic citrus juicers.

 We love its efficiency and smart design, as well as the great price!

-The Cuisinart is one of the only citrus juicers under $100 with adjustable pulp control.
+The Cuisinart is one of the only citrus juicers that’s so affordable and comes with adjustable pulp control.
 There’s an easy adjuster located on the reamer itself, so you can set your pulp level before each glass.